workshopdemos/doggos-gse/tests/README.md

 Once you have met the prerequisites,

 1. Open a new terminal
-2. Navigate to the test4z directory using the command below:
+2. Navigate to the test4z package using the command below:

         cd tests
 3. Run the following command to install the node dependencies.
 Test4z configuration will be started following the